 We have analyzed this proposed rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves a safety zone lasting 5 hours that would prohibit entry within 100 yards of the center span of the bridge.
+This proposed rule involves safety zones lasting more than one week.
 Normally such actions are categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
-A preliminary Record of Environmental Consideration supporting this determination is available in the docket.
-For instructions on locating the docket, see the ADDRESSES section of this preamble.
+A Record of Environmental Consideration supporting this determination is available in the docket.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.